Expert Recap: Travelling with CIRS

 - How does the bathroom vent?

-- Inspect the ceiling corners, bathroom grout, and baseboard for any staining or water marks.
+- Inspect the ceiling corners, bathroom grout, and baseboards for any staining or water marks.

 - If you’re in a hotel and something doesn’t feel right, ask for a different room.
 You have that right.

-During your stay, keep the purifier running near where you sleep.
+During your stay, keep the purifier located near where you sleep.
+The bedside table is a perfect spot for it.
 Vent the bathroom aggressively after any shower to prevent steam and humidity buildup.
+These means running the bathroom exhasut fan for at least 20 minutes after every bath/shower.
 If the climate permits, keep the windows and doors open at all times.

 Handling a CIRS Flare Mid-Trip

 The most common mistake I see is ignoring early signals.
-A mild headache or slight throat tickle is your body telling you something.
+A mild headache or slight throat tickle is a signal.
 Respond early and the recovery is usually manageable.
 But if you ignore the signs and wait until you’re flaring you’re going to be fighting much harder.

 Don’t question your initial intuition when you enter a new indoor space!